AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 How do we apply Azure role-based access control to Aviatrix Azure account?
 --------------------------------------------------------------------------
-1. Add Aviatrix Resource Role through Powershell
+Step 1.
+Add Aviatrix Resource Role through Powershell

 ::